2015 Kansas City Chiefs season

 The 2015 season was the Kansas City Chiefs' 46th in the National Football League (NFL), their 56th overall and their third under the head coach/general manager tandem of Andy Reid and John Dorsey.
 The Chiefs went through a poor start in their first six games as they were 1–5, and lost their star running back, Jamaal Charles, to a torn ACL in his right knee during an 18–17 Week 5 loss at home against the Chicago Bears.
 In week 16, after their ninth consecutive victory and the Baltimore Ravens win over the Pittsburgh Steelers, the Chiefs clinched a playoff berth, their second in three years.
 They are the first team since the 1970 Cincinnati Bengals to start the season 1–5 and qualify for the playoffs.
 The Chiefs also set the franchise record for the most consecutive victories, winning 10 in a row (which has since been eclipsed by the 2019–2020 squads).

 In their Wild Card matchup, the Chiefs shutout the Texans 30–0 to earn their first playoff win in 22 years, ending what was at the time, until the Bengals broke the record the night the Chiefs won, an NFL record for consecutive playoff losses.
 The shutout was the Chiefs first ever playoff shutout and remains, as of the 2023–24 playoffs, the most recent playoff shutout in the NFL.
 The following week, they were defeated by the New England Patriots in the divisional round 27–20.
 Two Chiefs took home awards at the 5th NFL Honors, honoring performances from the 2015 season.
 Cornerback Marcus Peters won Defensive Rookie of the Year after leading the NFL in interceptions.
 Safety Eric Berry won Comeback Player of the Year after a being named All-Pro the year after having his season cut short due to a lymphoma diagnosis.

-As of 2025, the 2015 season is the most recent season that the Chiefs did not win the AFC West.
+This was the last season that the Chiefs did not win the AFC West until 2025, as the franchise went on to win 9 consecutive division titles.